 Imagine if you owned a car, a motorcycle, a dog, and a home.
 Add to that scenario the fact that you must provide for yourself and a small infant.
 These are the objects in your life.
 If people were to think action first, they would have to say something like, “Today I want to refuel.”
 And then, based on that action, they would be presented with a menu of objects which can be refueled: the car, the motorcycle.
 “Today I want to brush.”
 Menu of objects: dog, baby’s hair, my hair.
 “Today I want to wash.”
 Menu of objects: motorcycle, home’s windows or siding, car, my hair, my baby’s hair, my dog.

 This method of organization creates redundancies in your objects.
 It’s a slow system that requires you to recall any object you may own which may fit the need for an action.
-The dog can be washed, brushed, petted, and fed.
-The motorcycle can be washed, refueled, ridden, and sold.
-Within the navigation, the dog has to appear organized in several places, hidden beyond the action.

 We stand on the shoulders of giants and I would be remiss not to include these learning resources and places of inspiration that informed my method of OOUX: